Western-OC2-Lab/FDE/README.md

 the occupant's comfort.

-The code documentation aligns with the content of the manuscript, which is accepted as part of the _International Wireless Communications and Mobile Computing Conference_ 2024 conference.
+The code documentation aligns with the content of the manuscript, which is accepted as part of the _International Wireless Communications and Mobile Computing Conference (IWCMC)_ 2024 conference.
+Two versions are available for this manuscript:
+- The pre-print using the following link: **https://arxiv.org/abs/2403.13023**
+- The official _IWCMC_ conference paper: **https://ieeexplore.ieee.org/document/10592411**

 The pre-print for this manuscript can be found using the following link: **https://arxiv.org/abs/2403.13023**

 Before running the code available in the `FDE_Notebook.ipynb`, it is imperative to retrieve the data used for this paper.
 This can be achieved